-Taking Dementia Patients Out Of Their Environment: Challenges And Potential Consequences
+Taking Dementia Patients Out Of Their Environment: A Caregiver Guide

 Dementia, a condition that often impacts cognition and one’s ability to function, can make it difficult for an individual to adapt to environmental changes.
-While changes in one's environment may have negative consequences, allowing a person with dementia to remain isolated in the same environment may also be harmful.
+While changes in one's environment may have negative consequences for overall well-being, allowing a person with Alzheimer’s disease or other forms of dementia to remain isolated in the same place may also be harmful.

 What are the negative consequences of moving a dementia patient?